 How To Flip Your Canvas

 No matter how many times you rotate a canvas, you still won’t get the same results as flipping.
 When you flip an image in Photoshop, the photo keeps the same orientation, but the contents change from left to right.
-Below is an example of a flipped image.

 You can flip an image both horizontally or vertically in Photoshop with one click.